 I’m wondering if being sick hasn’t just become the new normal.
-Because it’s just some common.
-It’s normal to be type 2 diabetic.
+Because it’s just so common.
+It’s normal to have type 2 diabetes.
 It’s normal to take multiple drugs.
 It’s normal to visit your doctor numerous times per year, and to be told that there is nothing you can do about your chronic diseases.
 It’s normal that your doctor’s only approach to your chronic diseases is to tell you to follow the food guide, and/or to prescribe you pills.
 It’s so frequent, it’s normal.

 And many people don’t want to be outside of the norm.
 Even if that means not being sick anymore.

 But being sick from diseases caused by lifestyle habits is NOT the new normal.